 Never assume your fluid handling system is adequate for high-pressure substances.
 Always ask your pipe provider if your fluid handling system is designed to handle high-pressure fluids and vapors before use.

 4. Service Life of the Fluid Handling System

-Another component of effective piping design and material selection is asking how long you expect your fluid handling system to last.
+You need reliable and durable piping, but how long do you need your fluid handling system to last?
+A major component of effective piping design and material selection is asking how long you expect your fluid handling system to last.
 If you know you’ll likely have to replace the system in five to 10 years due to another reason, such as relocation, you don’t need to invest in a very long-lasting piping material.
 This may also affect how much money you’re willing to spend on the system, which will, in turn, impact the type of material you should choose.